 - Unbalanced facial appearance from the front or side

 If you experience any of these conditions, corrective jaw surgery in California could be an option.

 What Causes Jaw Misalignment?

-Sometimes, the upper and lower jaws grow at different rates.
-Also, birth defects and injuries can also cause jaw misalignment.
-Orthodontics can usually correct bite problems when only your teeth are not aligned; however, corrective jaw surgery may be necessary to correct jaw misalignment.
+Jaw misalignment can occur when the upper and lower jaws develop at different rates.
+Birth defects and injuries can also contribute to this issue.
+While orthodontics can often correct misaligned teeth and bite problems, there are situations where corrective jaw surgery may be necessary to address jaw misalignment.